yaldar/chat-app-client/README.md

 Run the following script:
 `npm i && npm start`

-The client-side of tthe application will start on `http://localhost:3000`
+The client-side of the application will start on `http://localhost:3000`